clowdr-app/clowdr-app.github.io/content/organizer-guides/hosting-a-tutorial-or-workshop-with-clowdr-and-zoom.md

 ---
 updatedDate: 2021-04-06T09:46:23.000+00:00
-title: Hosting a tutorial or workshop with Midspace and Zoom
+title: Hosting events with Midspace and Zoom
+index: 1
 description: Instructions for hosting a tutorial or workshop with Midspace and Zoom
 author: Ed Nutting
 ---

-### Hosting a tutorial or workshop with Midspace and Zoom
+## Hosting a tutorial or workshop with Midspace and Zoom

 These instructions are for organizers who anticipate having more than 40 attendees in their tutorials or workshops.